 Sleepy Bighorn Sheep

 Golfers are not partial to a bunker.
 Yes, we end up in there more frequently than we'd like to admit, but we'd really prefer to stay out of the sand.
-Not so Bighorn Sheep.
+Not so Bighorn sheep.
 Those guys like nothing more than to settle in for a snooze on a soft, sun-warmed patch of sand.
 And don't expect them to rake when they wake either.
-Bighorn Sheep are a well-known additional feature both on and off the golf courses in the South Okanagan, the Kamloops region and the Kootenay Rockies.
-Just think of them as extra incentive to avoid the bunkers - a Bighorn Sheep roused from sleep is not one you hope to meet.
-Note: when travelling between courses on the Columbia Valley Golf Trail you are more likely to pass Bighorn Sheep than cars.
-Please drive slowly.
+Bighorn sheep are a well-known additional feature both on and off the golf courses in the South Okanagan, the Kamloops region and the Kootenay Rockies.

 Wily Coyote

 Coyotes aren't thought of as wily for nothing.
 They're curious, yet cautious, opportunistic yet shy.
 And they are lean, hungry, running machines.
-Coyotes can also live, and thrive, anywhere, but they do prefer wide-open prairies and semi-desert regions, which makes the wide-open spaces found on golf courses in semi-desert regions perfect for coyote sightings.
-Like the golf courses in the Kamloops region, on the northern tip of the Sonoran Desert.
+Coyotes can also live, and thrive, anywhere, but they do prefer wide-open prairies and semi-desert regions, which makes the wide-open spaces found on golf courses in semi-desert regions perfect for coyote sightings - like the golf courses in the Kamloops region, on the northern tip of the Sonoran Desert.
 Here you will find a location which yields the kind of conditions you’d expect from the desert: warm summer temperatures, long, hot days yielding extra hours of golfing, an eight-month plus golf season, and the perfect running track for coyotes.

 Check out our gallery of Instagram user posts & videos on and around BC golf courses!
 Whatever wildlife you come across during your BC golfing adventures, please be sure to keep your distance and let all animals play through.